git-bug/git-bug/doc/queries.md

 You can sort bugs by their creation time.

-Note: to deal with badly set clocks in a distributed system, `git-bug` use a logical clock internally rather than timestamp to order bugs edition over time.
+Note: to deal with badly set clocks in a distributed system, `git-bug` uses a logical clock internally rather than timestamps to order bugs edition over time.
 That means that the timestamps recorded might not match the returned ordering.
 More on that in [the documentation](model.md#you-cant-rely-on-the-time-provided-by-other-people-their-clock-might-by-off-for-anything-other-than-just-display)

 | Qualifier                               | Example                                                            |
 | ---                                     | ---                                                                |
 | `sort:creation` or `sort:creation-desc` | `sor:creation` will sort bugs by their descending creation time    |
 | `sort:creation-asc`                     | `sor:creation-asc` will sort bugs by their ascending creation time |

-### Sort by Edition time
+### Sort by Edit time

-You can sort bugs by their edition time.
+You can sort bugs by their edit time.

-Note: to deal with badly set clocks in a distributed system, `git-bug` use a logical clock internally rather than timestamp to order bugs edition over time.
+Note: to deal with badly set clocks in a distributed system, `git-bug` uses a logical clock internally rather than timestamps to order bugs edition over time.
 That means that the timestamps recorded might not match the returned ordering.
 More on that in [the documentation](model.md#you-cant-rely-on-the-time-provided-by-other-people-their-clock-might-by-off-for-anything-other-than-just-display)

 | Qualifier                       | Example                                                            |
 | ---                             | ---                                                                |